DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 6b.
 Violin Concerto II: with percussion, piano & strings.

 6c.
-Violin Concerto II: septet with piano & string quintet: 1/1/1/1/1.
+Violin Concerto II: with piano septet: piano & string quintet: 1/1/1/1/1.
 See I/VIII/3.

 6d.
 Violin Concerto II: with piano.
-See I/II/10.;
+See I/II/10.

 7. Elegy: 6 minutes; 6a. and 6b. were completed in early August, 2021 as a re-orchestration of "Invocation" for organ (6c. below and II/I/1).